 - Be adventurous.
 When you’ve been together a long time, it’s easy to find yourselves in a comfortable, yet unfulfilling rut.
 Look for opportunities to do something out of the ordinary.

 - Keep the conversations going.
-Some people who have been married for decades complete each other’s sentences and know what the other needs without having to ask.
-Plenty of research indicates that long-term, happily-married couples know that part of the “happily-married” secret is to keep talking about a variety of topics that interest them.
+Some people who have stayed married for decades complete each other’s sentences and know what the other needs without having to ask.
+Plenty of research indicates that long-term, happily-married couples know that part of the “happily-married” secret includes continuing to talk about a variety of topics that interest them.

 It is true that more people are throwing in the towel on marriage later in life.
 And gray divorce is on the rise.

 However, those who understand that just because you have traveled the road for a long time doesn’t mean you can put it on cruise control or take your hands off the wheel are much more likely to reach the end of their journey together.

 ***If you or someone you know is in an abusive relationship, contact the National Hotline for Domestic Abuse.
 At this link, you can access a private chat with someone who can help you 24/7.
 If you fear your computer or device is being monitored, call the hotline 24/7 at: 1−800−799−7233.
 For a clear understanding of what defines an abusive relationship, click here.***